 THE MOST NERVOUS I’VE EVER BEEN ON STAGE

-For some reason that none of us can seem to remember, it was only the two of us that played that gig, even though Joshua was there.
-I had always opened the show solo, allowing for Ruby to make a dramatic entrance about 10 minutes in.
+The venue was The Old Waldorf, the first of about 20 gigs we would do in this 500-seat room over the next year.
+For some reason none of us remember, it was only the two of us that played that gig, even though Joshua was there.
+I had always opened the show solo, allowing for Ruby to make a dramatic entrance about 6 or 7 minutes in.
 For this show, we’d only need to do about 20 minutes total, so my solo time was maybe five minutes.
 Those may have been the most gruelling five minutes in my entire career.

 As the magnitude of this gig was settling in, I got a case of nerves I had never felt before and to my knowledge, have never felt since.
 As the seconds were ticking down before the lights would dim and the announcer would introduce us, I remember pacing back and forth frantically strumming my guitar but not really playing anything.
 I had in mind what I was going to do, but no idea what to do if I died on my ass.
-The capacity crowd had paid a fairly high (for its time) ticket price, and we were the act that was expected to pump the crowd up for the headliners.
+The capacity crowd had paid a fairly high ticket price, and we were the act that was expected to pump the crowd up for the headliners.
 It could have been a disaster, and I seemed convinced it would be.
-No pressure…

 Cheech and Chong were very nice to us, and I remember laughing at them live a lot more than I ever did any of their albums.
 Since their humour addressed a drug-influenced culture, I assumed that their humour was exacerbated by the state of their audience.
 It was, to a degree, but there were indeed some very funny moments that you didn’t need to be stoned to appreciate.
 It turned out to be a lovely two days, and we got more confident with each show.